Ford Torino

 Most Torinos were conventional cars, and generally the most popular models were the four-door sedans and two-door hardtops.
-However, Ford produced some high-performance versions of the Torino by fitting them with large powerful engines, such as the 428 cuin and 429 cuin "Cobra-Jet" engines.
-These cars are classified as muscle cars.
+However, Ford produced some high-performance "muscle car" versions of the Torino by fitting them with large powerful engines, such as the 428 cuin and 429 cuin "Cobra-Jet" engines.
 Ford also chose the Torino as the base for its NASCAR entrants, and it has a successful racing heritage.

 First generation (1968–1969)

 1968

-For 1968, Ford redesigned its intermediate Fairlane line and introduced a new premium subseries model, the Torino.
+For 1968, Ford redesigned its intermediate Fairlane line and introduced a new premium subseries model, the Torino, named after the city of Turin (Torino, in Italian), considered "the Italian Detroit".
+The name had been one of several originally proposed for the Mustang while in development.
 The 1968 Fairlane and Torino used the same wheelbases as its 1967 predecessor: 116 in on 2- and 4-door models, and 113 in for station wagon models.

-Styling was drastically changed from the 1967 Fairlane models, resulting in growth in size and weight.
-The front fascia featured a full width recessed grille, with horizontal quad headlights placed at the outer edges.
-Horizontal dividing bars were featured in the grille depending on the model.
-Parking lights were placed at the outer edge of the front fenders and wrapped around the corner to also act as side marker lights to meet the new 1968 requirements.
+Styling was drastically changed from the 1967 Fairlane models, boosting size and weight.
+The front fascia had a full-width recessed grille, with horizontal quad headlights placed at the outer edges.
+Some models had horizontal dividing bars in the grille.
+To meet new regulations introduced in 1968, parking lights were placed at the outer edge of the front fenders and wrapped around the corner to also act as side marker lights.
 The body sides were smooth with one horizontal body crease running just below the beltline from front to back.
-The taillights were rectangular in shape and vertically situated in the rear panel above rear bumper.
-Reverse lights were located in the middle of the taillights, and reflectors were located on the rear edge of the quarter panel.
+The rectangular taillights were vertically situated in the rear panel above the rear bumper.
+Reverse lights sat in the middle of the taillights, and reflectors were on the rear edge of the quarter panel.

 A new addition for 1968 was the two-door hardtop fastback "SportsRoof" bodystyle.
 Similar to Mustang fastback models, it featured a gently sloped roof line that extended to the edge of the trunk lid and a unique concave taillamp panel.
 This new fastback body style gave the Fairlane and the Torino excellent aerodynamics that would later prove to be advantageous on the race track.

-Ford had 14 different models in its intermediate line for 1968.
+Ford had 14 models in its intermediate line for 1968.
 The base model was the "Fairlane", which was available in a 2-door hardtop, a 4-door sedan, and a 4-door station wagon.
 Next was the mid level "Fairlane 500", which was available as a 2-door hardtop, 2-door SportsRoof, convertible, and a 4-door sedan and station wagon.
 This was followed by the top level "Torino" series, which consisted of a 2-door formal(notchback) hardtop, a 4-door sedan, and the Squire station wagon that featured wood grained applique.
 Finally, the "Torino GT", the sporty version of the Fairlane 500 series, included the formal hardtop, the SportsRoof hardtop, and a convertible.